Mortgage Bank Insurance Premiums Compared to Traditional Life Insurance

-The price comparison table shows that there is not age at which the CIBC mortgage insurance premiums are less than that offered by traditional personal life insurance policy.
+The price comparison table shows that there is not an age at which the CIBC mortgage insurance premiums are less than that offered by traditional personal life insurance policy.
 As one gets older the differences get larger.
-In addition, while the traditional life insurance policy from ages 51 to 59 is a 20 year policy, the CIBC mortgage insurance policy ends age 70 so it is less than 20 years and only 11 years at age 59.
-At age 60, the quotes are for a 10 year policy to keep them comparable to the bank mortgage insurance.
+In addition, while the traditional life insurance policy from ages 51 to 59 is a 20-year policy, the CIBC mortgage insurance policy ends age 70 so it is less than 20 years and only 11 years at age 59.
+At age 60, the quotes are for a 10-year policy to keep them comparable to the bank mortgage insurance.
 However, at age 65 a personal policy goes for 10 years while the bank ends at age 70.
-A 20 year term was selected for the traditional policy as it is very rare that one remains in their home for more than 20 years and if bank mortgage insurance was being used it would end when the change of houses occurred.
+A 20-year term was selected for the traditional policy as it is very rare that one remains in their home for more than 20 years and if bank mortgage insurance was being used it would end when the change of houses occurred.

 There are also some other options that involve a decreasing term life insurance policy that can realize significant savings over these rates as one gets older.
 Ask us to see if this might apply to your situation.

 Insurance Premiums for $250,000 of Insurance for Mortgages

 Male and Female nonsmokers of normal health as of August 20, 2012